CompBioIPM/scGATE/README.md

 h_act: Hill function parameter used in the inference process.
 number_of_em_iterations: The number of iterations in the expectation-maximization (EM) algorithm.
 max_num_regulators: The maximum number of TFs in a Boolean logic gate.
 In the main manuscript, a value of 3 is used.
 abs_cor: This parameter varies in the (0, 1) interval and further removes edges with low absolute Pearson correlations between TFs and their targets.
-A value of 0 indicates no filtration based on correlations.<sub>
+A (default) value of 0 indicates no filtration based on correlations.<sub>

 <br>